l2700l/ReTerm/README.md

 ## Authors & contributors

-The original setup of this repository is by [UwU](https://github.com/l2700l).
+The original setup of this repository is by [Alexander Hoffman](https://github.com/l2700l).

 For a full list of all authors and contributors, see [the contributors page](https://github.com/l2700l/reterm/contributors).